joliveira2012/JokenpoNerd/README.md

   }
 ]

-I suggest https://reqbin.com/ to test the api
+I suggest https://reqbin.com/ to test the api or Postman, To fix in postman go to the Settings -> General and turn off SSL certificate verification.